 Most of the advice above applies equally to students planning to further their education in the USA.
-However, it is not essential for these students to have their subject choices as finelytuned as UK bound students.
+However, it is not essential for these students to have their subject choices as finely-tuned as UK bound students.
 This is because American degree courses take four years of study; the first two years are broad and generalised and provide a breathing space in which students can decide the area in which they wish to major in.
 Whereas a UK student hoping to study Medicine would certainly have to choose Chemistry at A Level, this would not be so urgent in the US where Medicine is a postgraduate course, as is Law.
 Most universities offer credit for A Levels which can allow students to graduate in three rather than four years.
-Students should note that the same credit is not offered for AS Levels.
+Students should note that the same credit is not offered for AS Levels, and that we do not offer AS Level option at DBSJP.